unixbhaskar/slpkg/README.rst

     Would you like to upgrade [Y/n]?

-if your distribution is up to date from `Slackware official mirrors
+Check if your distribution is up to date from `Slackware official mirrors
 <http://mirrors.slackware.com/>`_

 .. code-block:: bash